 The Classification Engine applies a set of user- and/or system-defined rules to each flow to classify it.
-This allows users to group flows by applications, e.g. if all flows to port 80 are marked as <a href="http://https://html.ncbi.nlm.ncbi.nl
+This allows users to group flows by applications, e.g. if all flows to port 80 are marked as http.

 In order to classify a flow, a rule must be defined.
 A rule defines at least a name, which the flow is classified with, and additional parameters which must match for a successful classification.